Free Software

 Grad ND n/a n/a Reduces the amount of light reaching a part of the image -- usually used to darken the sky.

-*The correct title probably should be "The Filters I Usually Carry in the Field".
+*The correct title should probably be: "Filters I Usually Carry in the Field".

 Other Filters for Black and White

 The polarizer can be effective in reducing specular highlights (glare) and reflections on nonmetallic surfaces.
-Again, the effect can be seen though the camera when the filter is rotated and is strongest at about a 30 or 35 degree angle.
+Again, the effect can be seen through the camera when the filter is rotated and is strongest at about a 30 or 35 degree angle.
 Eliminating these can increase color saturation.
 Glare or specular highlights are always the color of the light source and, of course, the source is usually whitish.
-If you are photographing a lawn, for example, each shinny blade of grass could have a small white highlight and, while the lawn still looks green, it will look even greener without the white highlights.
+If you are photographing a lawn each shinny blade of grass could have a small white highlight and, while the lawn still looks green, it will look even greener without the white highlights.
 The same is true of other surfaces.

-Graduated Neutral Density Filter.--Part of this filter is clear and part of it is a color neutral gray with a gradual transition between the two.
-The most common type is square and fits in a special holder that allows the filter to be rotated and shifted up and down so as to place the dense portion where exposure needs to be reduced.
-These are commonly used to reduce the exposure the sky gets and thus darken it.
-Obviously you need a fairly straight horizon for this to work and, even then, it requires a little practice to keep its use from being too obvious.
-My technique is to put the gray portion well above where it needs to be and gradually move the filter down in the holder until I can see the effect .
-At this point I know from experience I have gone too far, so I then move it up approximately one quarter of an inch.
+the Graduated Neutral Density Filter.--Part of this filter is clear and part of it is a neutral grey color with a gradual transition between the two.
+The most common type is square and fits in a special holder that allows you to move the filter to be rotted and shifted up or down relative to the lens so as to place the dense portion where exposure needs to be reduced.Grad These are commonly ued to reduce the exposure the sky receies and thus darken it.
+Obviously, you need a fairly straight horizon for this to work and even then it requires a little practice to keep its use from being too obvious.
+My technique is to put the grey portion well above where it needs to be and gradually move the filter down in the holder until I can see the effect.
+At this point I know from experience that I have gone too far so I then move it up approximately one-quarter of an inch.
 Works for me!

 Filter FAQs